Efficient Algorithms for A Class of Stochastic Hidden Convex Optimization and Its Applications in Network Revenue Management: Introduction

 \subsection{Organizations}

 The rest of the paper is organized as follows.
-In Section \ref{sec:alg}, we discuss the convex reformulation and discuss the intuition behind the construction of RSG and MSG.
+In Section \ref{sec:alg}, we discuss the convex reformulation and the intuition behind RSG and MSG.
 In Section \ref{sec:global_convergence}, we demonstrate the sample and gradient complexities for RSG and MSG.
-In Section \ref{sec:application}, we formulate the network revenue management problem as a two-stage stochastic model, a special case of the proposed stochastic optimization model.
-In addition, we verify the conditions for RSG and MSG to be applicable on such problems.
-In Section \ref{sec:numerics}, we present numerical experiments in various settings.
+In Section \ref{sec:application}, {We discuss a number of operations management applications to illustrate the broad applicability of our algorithms.}.
+We further formulate the NRM problem as a two-stage stochastic model, a special case of the studied stochastic nonconvex optimization.
+In Section \ref{sec:numerics}, we present numerical experiments in various NRM settings.